dbetel/HPCS_LUAD/README.md

 **_drug_treatments_** - Contains the Jupyter notebooks to process _KP Slc4a11<sup>MCD/+</sup> Rosa26<sup>mTmG/+</sup>_ tumors lineage traced under treatment with either cisplatin or MRTX1133.
    1. **_IGO16235_** - Contains the Jupyter notebook to process FACS sorted 17 week _KP Slc4a11<sup>MCD/+</sup> Rosa26<sup>mTmG/+</sup>_ tumors lineage traced with Tamoxifen and treated with either vehicle, cisplatin, or MRTX1133 for 3 weeks.
    2. **_IGO16562_** - Contains the Jupyter notebook to process FACS sorted 17 week _KP Slc4a11<sup>MCD/+</sup> Rosa26<sup>mTmG/+</sup>_ tumors lineage traced with Tamoxifen and treated with either vehicle, cisplatin, or MRTX1133 for 3 weeks.
    3. **_IGO16235\_IGO16562\_combined_** - Contains the Jupyter notebook to concatenate IGO16235 and IGO16562.
 Run after processing the code in IGO16235 and IGO16562.
-Generates data for Figure 4.
+Generates data for Fig. 4 and Extended Data Fig. 16.

 **_IGO16318-Hopx-MACD-validation_** - Contains the Jupyter notebook to process FACS sorted 16 week _KP Hopx<sup>MACD/+</sup> Hipp11<sup>GGCB/+</sup>_ tumors.
 Generates data for Extended Data Figures 9.